Lind-Project/lind_project/README.md

 execute mmap()'d sections of /dev/shm) and the `--cap-add=SYS_PTRACE` allows
 debugging with applications that use ptrace() such as gdb.

-The container is started logged into root in order to avoid needing to setup `sudo`, so please `su lind` before any building/testing.

 ## Build Script Dependencies

 If you decide to instead build Lind on your host system, the following